 Perhaps you’re interested in moving into a mobile home.
-Or, maybe you’re thinking of building a tiny house on your Portland-area property.
-In both cases, it’s important to have an understanding of mobile-home plumbing.
+Or maybe you’re thinking of building a tiny house on your Portland-area property.
+In either case, it’s important to have an understanding of mobile-home plumbing.

 The Mobile Difference(s)

 You can see the following differences in mobile home plumbing as opposed to plumbing in “traditional” spaces.
 In most cases, these differences are needs-based due to the size, shape, and affordability of these smaller homes.